-- If you got a large order of supplies in recently, photograph them and put the photo on your Facebook Business Page wall with a comment such as, “Just got all these supplies in!
+- Post your new supplies.
+If you got a large order of supplies in recently, photograph them and put the photo on your Facebook Business Page wall with a comment such as, “Just got all these supplies in!
 Can’t wait to start creating!”

-- If you have a crafting blunder, post it!
+- Share your mistakes.
+If you have a crafting blunder, post it!
 A short status update like, “I’m working on a new technique and trying to perfect it!” or “Sometimes things don’t always work as planned!” works well.

-- If you are active on other social media sites, be sure to post your links to Twitter, Instagram, Google Plus, or Pinterest on your Facebook wall.
+- Share something from another network.
+If you are active on other social media sites, be sure to post your links to Twitter, Instagram, or Pinterest on your Facebook wall.
 Remember, not everyone uses their Facebook account daily, but they may log into another social media site.

-- Did a customer email you a nice comment or review?
+- Share a review.
+Did a customer email you a nice comment or review?
 Post a screenshot of their comments, along with a thank you to them.
 Be sure to edit out their personal details with photo editor.

-- Land a big job?
+- Share big news.
+Land a big job?
 Brag about it!
 If you recently received an order for a large number of items, be sure to share the news!
 You can easily turn one large order into several more when customers know you can handle big jobs!

 - Post about the weather.
 While it may seem odd for a crafter to post about the weather, weather is something that everyone can relate to.
 If the snow has you stuck inside, tell your customers that, and share that you are excited to be crafting indoors.
 If it’s a beautiful day out, post a photo of your latest creation and note that you finished it just in time to go outside and enjoy the sunshine.